I find that there is little difference between creating money, self-love,

 critical, I don't want them in my life anyway.
 Have I ever been good

+enough?
 Good enough for what?
-What am I prevented from doing or being if I am
+What am I prevented from doing or being

-considered not good enough?
-And who started this distorted and fearful
+if I am considered not good enough?
+And who started this distorted

-game of accusing people of not being good enough?
-And how must I change
+and fearful game of accusing people of not being good enough?
+And how

-my way of looking at myself and others to reverse this habit?
-How do
+must I change my way of looking at myself and others to reverse this

-people who feel they are good enough think, feel, speak and behave?
-What
+habit?
+How do people who feel they are good enough think, feel, speak

 that I be diligent in catching myself in action doing the undesirable